celadevra/Montreal-Protocol/text.md

 `  `(f) review reports prepared by the secretariat pursuant to subparagraph (c) of Article 12;

-`  `(g) assess, in accordance with Article 6, the control measures provided for in Article 2;
+`  `(g) assess, in accordance with Article 6, the control measures and the situation regarding transitional substances;

 `  `(h) consider and adopt, as required, proposals for amendment of this Protocol or any annex and for any new annex;